Luxury tax (sports): Major League Baseball (MLB)

 The luxury tax is separate from revenue sharing, which is a system to balance out the income distribution between large and small market teams by dividing money from merchandise sales and media contracts.
-The money generated from the luxury tax is not distributed to the rest of the league, as is the case with the NBA, but rather is used for other purposes.
+The money generated from the tax is not distributed to the rest of the league, as is the case with the NBA, but rather is used for other purposes.
 The first $2,375,400 and 50% of the remaining total are used to fund player benefits, 25% goes to the Industry Growth Fund, and the remaining 25% is used to defray teams' funding obligations from player benefits.